 Because of everyone’s unique performance requirement, we are committed to treating a whole host of problems.
 Whether it is pain, movement issues, sensation problems or simply underperformance, we will help determine the best solution for you.
 In more common terms, we do address joint pain, nerve damage, tendon and ligament disease and back pain.
 Our approach, however, is much more comprehensive and truly designed to meet your performance needs.

 We are committed to redefining healthcare delivery and the patient experience.
 With an emphasis on innovation and compassionate care, we strive to meet the complex needs of our patients and advance the field of regenerative medicine through research

-Dr. Victor Ibrahim is a board certified specialist in Physical Medicine & Rehabilitation and serves as the Director of the Performance and Musculoskeletal Regeneration Center (PMRCenter) [Read More…]
+Dr. Victor Ibrahim is a board certified specialist in Physical Medicine & Rehabilitation and serves as the Director of Research [Read More…]

 Dr. John Ferrell is a board certified Family Medicine Physician with an added specialty certification in Sports Medicine and Musculoskeletal Sonography.
 He is currently a Team Physician for DC United [Read More…]

 A nationally regarded expert in the treatment of musculoskeletal pain, Dr. David C. Wang returned home to Northern Virginia in early 2011 to join the Kaplan Center for Integrative Medicine in McLean [Read More…]